RazerMS/Shopping-Cart-Plugins-RazerMS_Magento/MOLPay Sandbox Seamless Plugin for Magento 2.1.x 2.2.x/OneStepCheckout/README.md

 -------------

 This plugin was developed for below plugin compatibily
-- MagePlaze One Step Checkout
+- MagePlaza One Step Checkout